2024 CONCACAF Women's U-17 Championship qualification: Draw

+will host the 2024 FIFA U-17 Women's World Cup and, therefore, is exempt from participating in the tournament.

 The draw for the group stage took place on 6 July 2023, 11:00 EDT (UTC−4), at the CONCACAF Headquarters in Miami.
 The 28 teams which initially entered qualifying were drawn into six groups of four or five teams.
-Based on the CONCACAF Women's Under-17 Ranking, the originally teams were distributed into five pots, as follows:
+Based on the CONCACAF Women's Under-17 Ranking, the original teams were distributed into five pots, as follows: